unlock-protocol/unlock/unlock-app/README.md

 ## Getting Started

-See README at the root of the repo;
+See README at the root of the repo

 ## Default accounts for testing (set up thru ganache-cli)